joshtynjala/building-adobe-air-applications/developing-air-applications-for-television-devices/debugging-air-for-tv-applications.md

 2. Publish your application, creating the AIRI file.

-3. Change the application’s AIRI package to contain SWF files that contain debug information.
+3. Change the application's AIRI package to contain SWF files that contain debug information.

     The SWF files that contain debug information are located in the Flash